CastorMann/Ace-Bridge/Students/Andrea/Lessons/Lesson 5 - Finessing/Homework/README.md

 Plan the play for the following deal (difficult): (B2)

-Contract 4 Spades, Declarer South, Lead King of ♥️
+Contract 4 Spades, Declarer South, Lead King of ♥️, followed by 2 more rounds of hearts and then a shift to the King of ♣️

 North hand: